 Durant played a significant role in the eight-year contract extension with the NBA announced in June 2007, which began during the 2008-09 season and included ESPN’s most-comprehensive digital rights package negotiated with any major professional sports league at the time.

-ESPNU has experienced dramatic increases under Durant’s supervision, surpassing expectation with distribution to approximately 75 million homes.
+ESPNU experienced dramatic increases under Durant’s supervision, surpassing expectation with distribution to approximately 75 million homes.
 The network has long-term carriage agreements with the top 10 distributors.

 After interning with ESPN in affiliate sales and marketing in the summer of 1998, Durant joined that department full-time in 1999 as a coordinator.
 She rapidly advanced – becoming regional account executive (January 2000); account executive, southeast region (June 2000); senior account executive, western division (March 2002); manager, national accounts (October 2004), and senior director, national accounts (October 2005).
 In February 2006, she transferred to the programming department as a senior director, programming.

-Durant is on the Board of Directors of the T. Howard Foundation, a 501(c)(3) non-profit, charitable organization dedicated to increasing diversity in the multimedia and entertainment industries, and is an alumnae of the Foundation’s internship program.
+Durant is on the executive committee for the Board of Directors of the T. Howard Foundation, a 501(c)(3) non-profit, charitable organization dedicated to increasing diversity in the multimedia and entertainment industries, and is an alumnae of the Foundation’s internship program.
 Also, she was added to the University of Central Florida’s DeVos Sport Business Management Board of Advisors in 2014 and provides insights and advisement on the school’s sport business curriculum and initiatives. in 2015, Durant was named to Sports Business Journal’s 40 under 40 list.

 Durant was graduated in 1999 from the University of South Carolina with a bachelor’s degree in broadcast journalism and a minor in marketing.
 While in college, Durant was an on-air personality with WYNN-FM from June 1996 to May 1998 and a news reporter/anchor with WCFG-TV and WUSC-FM from August 1998 to December 1998.
 In addition, she also was a marketing and business relations intern with Turner Broadcasting Systems in summer 1997.